 Rain gutters direct water away from your home’s foundation when working properly.
 The opposite can happen when leaves, twigs, and debris clog the gutters instead.
 Cleaning out your gutters is a seasonal chore that should happen every fall at least.
 Professionally installed rain gutter covers can prevent all of this work by keeping leaves out from the start.
-Until you have your covers installed, follow these steps to safely clean your rain gutters a few times a year also may want some other roofing and repair services in Baltimore to make sure your roof is in good shape.
+Until you have your covers installed, follow these steps to safely clean your rain gutters a few times a year also may want some other roofing services in Howard County to make sure your roof is in good shape.

 Look for Damage

 Start by strolling around the house and visually checking for obvious signs of damage to the gutters.
 Loose hangers, odd angles, and disconnected drain pipes all need repair while you’re cleaning.
 If you’re not sure how to handle these repairs yourself, call a professional.
 Since the gutters are attached to the edges of a home’s roof, incorrect installation or repairs could damage the roof.
 Professional home repairs keep your gutters working properly without risking damage to any other part of the home.